evansbenj/2024_XLXT_dmrt.md/2024_histology_analysis.md

 Directions:
 ```
+If the format of the image is still Zeiss (.czi) then use the free software Fuji to open it.
+Then save it as a .tif file
-Open the file in GIMP
+Open the .tif file in GIMP
 In the main menu click Windows > Dockable Dialogs > Histogram
 In the main menu click Select > By Color
 Adjust the threshold to ~30 on left hand side